Azurei0/ClassScheduling/analysis.md

 Average waiting time = 1.33333 </br>
 Average turn around time = 3.33333

+#### Analysis of Non-Preemptive Shortest Job First (SJF) scheduling algorithm
+- It is better than First Come First Serve (FCFS) and Non-Preemptive Priority Scheduling because it has the fastest average waiting and turn around time between the 3 scheduling algorithms.

 ## Non-Preemptive Priority Scheduling

 > In non-preemptive Priority Scheduling, classes are sorted depending on: